AdamBien/aws-cicd-website-cdk/README.md

 When using providers like Hover:

 1. **Certificate Validation**: Add the ACM validation CNAME record
+   - The certificate and validation CNAME are created in us-east-1 region
-   - Find records in AWS Certificate Manager console
+   - Find records in AWS Certificate Manager console (us-east-1)
    - Add to your DNS provider within 72 hours
    - Keep the record for automatic renewal